somakeit/smib-old/README.md

  * $1 - User, Nick of the person who spoke.
  * $2 - Channel, the channel it was said in, or 'null' if it was a /msg.
  * $3 - Where, the channel name or user name of where it was said.
- * $4 - What was said, excluding the command.
+ * $4 - What was said.
- * $5 - 'null'.
+ * $5 - The command.
  * $6 - 'log'.

-Anything your script prints to STDOUT will be printed to STDOUT by smib.
+Anything your script prints to STDOUT will be said where the command was invoked by smib.

 General
 -------